pwrzosek/tJMagnonHolon/docs/src/guide.md

 ### Operators

 Operators are defined in module `Operators`.
-You can use any of the predefiend operators listed below.
+You can use any of the predefined operators listed below.

 #### List of operators